Takio Izawa

 Takio Izawa (伊澤 多喜男, Izawa Takio) was a Japanese politician of the early 20th century.
-No age 108.

 Biography

 Izawa served as Governor of Wakayama, Ehime, and Niigata Prefectures on Honshū, and later became a member of the House of Peers.

 He was appointed the 10th Governor-General of Taiwan where he served from September 1, 1924 to July 1926.

 After a trip to Japan for medical reasons in 1926, Izawa was nominated to become Mayor of Tokyo City, a position which he accepted.